Mini chainsaws like the Milwaukee M12 2527-21 are ideal tools for working on light-duty lumberjack projects.

 - Weight: 4.1 pounds

-Milwaukee’s M12 2527-21 is the ultimate mini electric chainsaw due to its ergonomic, high performance, and durable design.
+Milwaukee’s M12 FUEL Hatchet is the ultimate mini electric chainsaw due to its ergonomic design, high-performance motor, and durable casing.

 With its compact and lightweight 4.1-pound construction, the saw gives you better control, access, and maneuverability in hard-to-reach areas, such as when landscaping.